< Go to Aiders / Etriers

 See How this compared to the other aiders and etriers that we tested in our complete Aider Review.

 Petzl calls this a 7 Step aider but it is the same length as the Metolius 5 Step Aider.
 This is a good length for harder aid.
 However, for walls with a lot of free climbing, we prefer an aider with one fewer steps because it is less bulky and lighter when clipped to the side of the harness.
 Since Petzl does not make a version of this with one fewer step, we just cut off the bottom step.
 We've never regretted it.
-Learn more at our Aider Buying Advice article.
+To learn more read our How to Choose the Best Aider and Etrier for Big Wall Climbing article.

 This aider has the highest comfort-to-weight ratio of all the aiders we tested.
 It uses uncommonly lightweight webbing for most of the aider, which keeps the weight down.
 It uses a reinforced step that is 1.75 inches wide, which adds comfort.
 Of all the etrier-style aiders, this was one of the easiest to walk up, perhaps only slightly less easy than the Metolius 5 Step Aider.
 Excluding super-lightweight alpine aiders, this is the best standard size aider for free climbing.
 It is not only light, it is also very low in bulk for its comfort level.
 When clipped to the side of your harness you don't notice it nearly as much as you do with most standard aiders.